Immigrant InvestImmigrant Invest

 Does the new law affect permanent residency?

-Portuguese permanent residency grants almost all the same rights as citizenship, including residence, study, and work.
-The only exceptions are voting and obtaining a passport.
+Portuguese permanent residency grants almost all the same rights as citizenship, including residence, study and work.
+The principal exceptions are voting in national elections and holding a Portuguese passport.
+Permanent residents may later apply for naturalisation once they meet the applicable residency requirement under the new law.

 What are the residence and investment requirements?